-Select the two Total cells, the field on the row header (Customers_Country field) and the four ##### cells in the crosstab by holding the Ctrl key on the keyboard, and then specify their Foreground property to Gray.
-Then select the four ##### cells and change their Format property to #,###.
+Select the two Total cells, the field on the row header (Customers_Country field), and the four ##### cells in the crosstab, then specify their Foreground property to Gray; select the four ##### cells and change their Format property to #,###.

-- Select the Product Sales Analysis label, set its Bold property to true, Font Size property to 18, and Foreground property to Red, then resize it to make its text not be truncated.
+- Select the Product Sales Analysis label, set its Bold property to true, Font Size property to 18, and Foreground property to Red, then resize it to display its text completely.

 - On the report tab bar, right-click the report tab and select Rename to rename it to ProductSales.

-- Select File > Save to save the report as ProductSalesAnalysis.cls.
+- Navigate to File > Save to save the report as ProductSalesAnalysis.cls.

 When previewing the report, we can see that Designer displays the crosstab in two pages; however for a crosstab, such a layout is not convenient for analyzing data.
 Designer provides the Page Mode feature, which you can apply to specify how to layout the report pages: in pagination mode or continuous mode.
 When a report is in continuous mode, Designer lays out the whole report in a single page.

 - Select the View tab to view the report again.
 Now, Designer displays the crosstab in a single page.
-We can drag the scrollbar to have a complete view of the crosstab.
+We can scroll to have a complete view of the crosstab.

-For a crosstab component, when it is in continuous page mode, we can further set another two properties to determine how many rows and columns we would like to view.
+For a crosstab component, when it is in continuous page mode, you can further set another two properties to determine how many rows and columns we would like to view.

 - Select the crosstab, and set its Items per Row Block and Items per Column Block property values to 3 in the Report Inspector.